aldosimon/GitGudSecurity/docs/cloud-security.md

 - Migrate administrators and highly-privileged access to Just in Time access and/or use hardware tokens (e.g., Yubikeys).
 - Implement a “data perimeter” (this can be difcult in established enterprises, but can be very effective, even if only some basics are implemented).

-#### Publicly exposed resources
+###### Publicly exposed resources
 - Use your cloud service provider’s built-in assessment tools or a free or third-party scanner to identify public resources.
 The key is sufficient coverage and act on results.
 - Use your cloud provider’s policy tools (guardrails) to prevent the creation of public resources where possible.
 For example Azure Policy, AWS Service Control Policies, and AWS Block Public Access for S3
 - Automated remediation if you can't block via guardrails.

-### Credentials exposed via application security flaws
+###### Credentials exposed via application security flaws

 - Reduce the exposure of applications to the public Internet.
-Place compute resources behind load balancers which only allow specific API routes.
+Place compute resources behind load balancer which only allow specific API routes.
 - Do not give applications highly privileged access policies.
 IAM policies for applications should explicitly enumerate the resources each application needs to access.
 - Avoid using AWS policies such as FullAccess and Basic Roles in GCP.
 Your tools (free or commercial) can help identify these.
 - Scan code in CI/CD pipelines for static credentials.